 SCHULTE, PAT EXECUTIVE COORDINATOR TO THE PRESIDENT AND BOARD OF EDUCATION

 B.S.
 Food and Nutrition, North Dakota State University, 1977; M.A.
-Economics, University of North Dakota, 1988; at Clatsop Community College since 2018.
+Economics, University of North Dakota, 1988; at Clatsop Community College between 2013-2015 and returned in 2019.